rdpopov/zmk-config-kai-simple-dongle/README.md

 <br/>
 Surely there's something bad?<br/>
 - Extra cost for a spare MCU, seeeduino nrf52840 sense in my case here.<br/>
-- Takes an extra USB slot on your device.<br/>
+- Takes up an extra USB slot on your device.